orcfax/docs/docs/project-catalyst/f12-audit.md

 Each of these has been accepted by BlinkLabs as satisfactory, and a letter evidencing progress was provided by their staff.
-The letter includes notes where BlinkLabs requested, and received, to meet specific requirements within the batch.
+The letter includes notes where BlinkLabs requested, and received, additional evidence to meet specific requirements within the batch.

 ![BlinkLabs Confirmation](/img/2025-01-08--batch-1-audit-progress.png)